 Be the first to write a review about this audiobook!

 Katherine Mansfield (1888–1923) was born in Wellington, New Zealand, and settled in Europe to finish her education.
 She published her first short fiction in The New Age, then in Rhythm, whose editor, the British writer and critic John Middleton Murry, she soon married.
-Her writing contributed to the development of the stream of consciousness technique and to the modernist use of multiple viewpoints, and her style has had a powerful influence on subsequent writers in the same genre.
+Her writing contributed to the development of the stream of consciousness technique and to the modernist use of multiple viewpoints, and her style has had a powerful influence on the development of the short story form.

 Sarah Bacaller is a writer, researcher, and audiobook narrator from Melbourne, Australia.